cncf/landscapeapp/README.md

 ## Creating a New Landscape

 If you want to create an interactive landscape for your project or organization:
+1. Note ahead of time that the hardest part of building a landscape is getting hi-res images for every project.
+You *cannot* convert from a PNG or JPEG into an SVG.
+You need to get an SVG, AI, or EPS file.
+Please review this [primer](https://www.cncf.io/blog/2019/07/17/what-image-formats-should-you-be-using-in-2019/) on image formats.
 1. Copy the files from [LFAI landscape](https://github.com/lfai/lfai-landscape), since it is relatively simple (it only has a single landscape image) into a new repo.
-2. If you're working with the [LF](https://www.linuxfoundation.org/), give [dankohn](https://github.com/dankohn) admin privleges to the site and ping me after creating an account at [slack.cncf.io](https://slack.cncf.io).
+2. If you're working with the [LF](https://www.linuxfoundation.org/), give [dankohn](https://github.com/dankohn) admin privleges to the new repo and ping me after creating an account at [slack.cncf.io](https://slack.cncf.io).
+Alex Contini and I are available there to help you recreate SVGs based on a PNG or the company's logo, if necessary, and to fix other problems.
 3. For LF projects, I'll set you up in Netlify to build on every commit.
 Build command is `npm install -g npm && npm ci && npm run build` and publish directory is `dist`.
 Environment variables that need to be set are `CRUNCHBASE_KEY`, `GITHUB_KEY`, and `TWITTER_KEYS`.
 I recommend these notifications:
 ![image](https://user-images.githubusercontent.com/3083270/62425480-87c36000-b6a8-11e9-9882-e84c4e2cdfb4.png)
 5. Edit `settings.yml`, `landscape.yml`, and `members.yml` for your topic.